 Some of the most popular menu items include hamburgers, ribs, potato salad, and hot dogs.

-Meanwhile, U.S. Census Bureau data released by the Department of Commerce estimates that in 2012, $368.6 million worth of fireworks were purchased from retailers across the country.
+Meanwhile, U.S. Census Bureau data released by the Department of Commerce estimates that in 2012,from retailers across the country.

 Check out this spectacular display of fireworks in New York City that took place a few years ago (pretty impressive, huh?):